Meena Upadhyaya

-Meena Upadhyaya is an Indian-born Welsh medical geneticist and a Professor emerita at Cardiff University.
+Dame Meena Upadhyaya is an Indian-born Welsh medical geneticist and a professor emerita at Cardiff University.
 Her research has focused on the genes that cause various genetic disorders, in particular neurofibromatosis type I and facioscapulohumeral muscular dystrophy.

 Biography

 Upadhyaya was born in India.
 She entered an arranged marriage and joined her husband in the United Kingdom when she was 19.
 Having studied an honours bachelor's degree in biology at the University of Delhi, she completed a Master of Science at the University of Edinburgh followed by a doctorate at Cardiff University.